 Want To Get the Maximum Longevity Benefits From Running?
 Here’s How Many Miles To Log Per Week

 "The biggest study published about running and longevity took into account over 55,000 people—14,000 of whom reported to be runners.
 The researchers followed all the participants for 15 years, keeping track of who died during the study and what the cause of death was," she says.
 "After the 15 years, they determined that runners had a 90 percent less chance of dying from heart disease and other [cardiovascular] causes than non-runners.
-They also found that these benefits [plataued] at 20 miles per week."
+They also found that these benefits [plateaued] at 20 miles per week."

-Sprundel says the reason exactly why the benefits stop increasing after 20 miles is hard to say.
+Van Sprundel says the reason exactly why the benefits stop increasing after 20 miles is hard to determine.
 "Scientific studies about runners are tricky because it's hard to know if people who are already healthy are drawn to running because they are in good health," she says.
 She also points out that most people who run have other healthy habits integrated into their life as well, so it's hard to single out running specifically.
 She also says that it's not as if there stop being health benefits to running after the 20-mile mark; they just don't continue to increase as they do before reaching that point.

 {{post.sponsorText}}

-It also raises the question as to if running long distances, such as marathons or ultramarathons is actually good for the body.
-It's something Sprundel also talked to experts about and they told her that if someone runs more than 20 miles a week, including engaging in marathons, triathlons, or ultramarathons, they are still doing something that's good for long-term health.
-"What researchers have found is that after you finish a marathon, there is a substance in your blood called troponin, which is a type of protein that indicates that some damage was done for the heart.
-But the substance clears out of your blood after one or two days.
+"What researchers have found is that after you finish a marathon, there is a substance in your blood called troponin, which is a type of protein that indicates that some damage was done for the heart," she says.
+"But the substance clears out of your blood after one or two days.
 So there's no permanent damage."
 So if you like running super long distances, she says to go for it.

 There's one more piece of running intel Spundel thinks everyone should know: You're never too old to start.
 "All the experts I talked to told me that even if you don't start running until your 70s or older, you can still gain a lot of benefits through it," she says.
 All it takes is the desire and a pair of sneakers to get proactive about your health—and it could be an action that you could see pay off for years to come.